mrFlick72/spring-cloud-kubernetes-demo/README.md

 with kubernetes is that configuring restart actuator endpoint and spring cloud kubernetes configuration in the bootstrap.yml we can benefit of a config hot reload via application context restart.

-The application is totally reactive and no blocking io, it involved: Spring Cloud Gateway instead of Zuul, Spring WebFlux instead of a classical Spring MVC, Spring Data Reactive Mongo instead of Spring Data Mongo and WebClient instead of a plain RestTemplate.
+The application is totally reactive and no blocking io, it involved:

+* Spring Cloud Gateway instead of Zuul
+* Spring WebFlux instead of a classical Spring MVC
+* Spring Data Reactive Mongo instead of Spring Data Mongo
+* WebClient instead of a plain RestTemplate

 Another point of actention may be the usage of Spring Session on Redis for in order to achieve a totally scalable application, without sticky session or something like that.

 ## How build the project